open-mmlab/mmpretrain/docs/tutorials/runtime.md

 ## Customize Workflow

-By default, we recommend users to use **`EvaluationHook`** to do evaluation after training epoch, but they can still use `val` workflow as an alternative.

 Workflow is a list of (phase, epochs) to specify the running order and epochs.
 By default it is set to be